asantos00/website/content/blog/second-adventure-in-deno-land.md

 $ deno cache -r --lock=lock.json deps.ts
 ```

-The [generated file](https://github.com/asantos00/deno-twitter-popular/blob/master/lock.json) is no more that a json object of dependencies and a checksum
+The [generated file](https://github.com/asantos00/deno-twitter-popular/blob/master/lock.json) is nothing more than a json object of dependencies and its checksum

 ## Official VSCode extension